bubbleguuum/zypperdiff/README.md

 # zypperdiff

-This small utility is inspired by apt-listchanges.
+This small utility is inspired by apt-listchanges for listing changes when updating packages with zypper.

 It first downloads with zypper all packages to be installed.
 Then it shows in a pager (less, most, etc) the changelog difference (thus what's new) for each package.